NSFF/DBAndCloudProject/README.md

 We use the following user (``read_service_account``) to access the mongoDB with restricted access:
 * Has only Read permission
 * Can only access the used MongoDB database used in this project, called DBAndCloud
-* Username and passwords are stored in github secrets which
+* Username and passwords are stored in github secrets which is used during docker build.

 # Docker Access